Although not noted for many recordings during their career, Spanky

 of the band said Elaine resembled George "Spanky" McFarland probably only because of her last name.

-released by Mercury Records on August 1, 1967, and included three popular songs that were released as singles.
+Gang, was released by Mercury Records on August 1, 1967, and included three popular songs that were released

-These were "Sunday Will Never Be The Same" (their biggest hit, which reached number #9 on the U.S. Billboard Hot
+as singles.
+These were "Sunday Will Never Be The Same" (their biggest hit, which reached number #9 on the U.S.

-Be the Same" was written by Terry Cashman and Gene Pistilli.
-In an interview by Cashman with the Songfacts website,
+"Sunday Will Never Be the Same" was written by Terry Cashman and Gene Pistilli.
+In an interview by Cashman with the

 Their second album, Like to Get to Know You, was released in April